devopera/puppet-dorepos/README.md

 Changelog
 ---------

+2013-10-04

+  * stopped forcing permissions by default on checked out shell scripts to +x, because git stores exec permissions in the repo

 2013-09-20

   * dorepos::installapp can now install apps with their own cron tasks.
 By default install_crontabs = false, but it can be set using a resource collector or resource default if you have some kind of cron/automate profile.

 2013-09-17

   * by default, when checking out a repo with submodules, put all submodules on to their master branch

 2013-08-26

   * added symlinkdir feature to allow installed repos to put a symlink in another named folder, such as the user's home directory

 2013-06-20

   * git pull now does a git submodule update too

 2013-05-17

   * Changed \; to \\; as puppet recognised former as incorrect escaping

 Copyright and License
 ---------------------